Mary Roduta Roberts, PhD, BScOT

 Scholarly Activities

-Research - Admissions in the health professions
+Research - Assessment of practice-based competencies in health professions education

 Health professions programs aim to select applicants who will succeed within the program and beyond as a practicing clinician.
 Emphasis is often placed on an applicant’s academic performance, typically measured by GPA.
 However, strong noncognitive or interpersonal skills are required to succeed in health professions programs and clinical practice.
 Noncognitive skills are commonly assessed during admissions using personal statements, reference letters, and interviews.
 But, there are limitations with these sources of information, including the potential for bias in data collection, interpretation, and use.
 Another measure of noncognitive attributes is the situational judgment test (SJT).
 SJTs, such as Casper, are being increasingly used as part of the admissions process to health professions programs in North America.